nicolasjafelle/AndroidDemo/README.md

 It also handle HTTP errors in a generic way (see FoursquareAsyncTask.java) and use GPSTracker to handle Geo locations.

-Instructions 1
+Instructions
 ============

-1. JustcClone the git repo
+1. Just Clone the git repo
 2. Import the "AndroidDemoApp" project into your Android Studio IDE.
 4. DONE